Defending Clients Against Sex Crime Charges in Raleigh

 Charges of rape, sexual offense, and sexual battery are extremely serious and the cases are often very complicated and emotionally charged.
 Having an experienced, highly skilled sex crimes attorney in Raleigh is necessary to not only having a better chance of acquittal, but also to defeat the “court of public opinion.”
 You need an aggressive attorney fighting for your freedom, your reputation, and your ability to move forward with your life.

-Contact Our Criminal Defense Attorneys in Raleigh Today
+Contact Our Sex Crime Defense Attorneys in Raleigh Today

 If you were accused of rape or another sex crime, don’t try to go through this alone.
 You need legal counsel from experienced attorneys who are knowledgeable about both sides of the courtroom.
 We have the unique insight and perspective as well as the passion to serve our clients and do what it takes to do well in court.
-Schedule a free consultation today by calling (919) 887-8040 or filling out our easy-to-use contact form.
+Schedule a free consultation today by calling (919) 845-6688 or filling out the contact form below.